 While Writing & Printing paper does not face any major threat from substitutes, the increased preference for online storage and dissemination of data and information could marginally impact the demand growth.
 However, despite the higher level of technology being used in the corporate sector, there has been no perceptible decline in the paper demand.
-The demand for the writing and printing paper is expected to rise sharply on account of the implementation of the National Educational Policy 2020, which will result in publication of new books under the revised curriculum.
+The demand for the writing and printing paper is expected to rise sharply on account of the implementation of the National Educational Policy 2020, which will result in publication of new books under the revised curriculum; and furthermore, a variety of paper products finding its way into the market due to the ban placed on use of certain plastic items.

-Availability of adequate good quality agro raw materials at cost effective prices, higher capital outlay, high interest costs, long gestation period and stringent environment regulations are the major entry barriers for the Greenfield projects.
+Availability of adequate good quality agro raw materials at cost effective prices, higher capital outlay, high interest and capital costs, long gestation period and stringent environment regulations are the major entry barriers for the Greenfield projects.

-6. Company's Financial Performance & Analysis
+8. Company's Financial Performance & Analysis

-The year under review had witnessed disruptions in operations due to unprecedented economic challenges faced by the Indian economy on account of the Covid-19 pandemic outbreak, nationwide lockdown, severe restrictions and curfew imposed by the various state and central governments.
-During the year under review, the Company achieved a production of 82,522 metric tonnes, as against 1,26,633 metric tonnes in the previous year.
-The quantitative figure for the sale of paper was 84,183 metric tonnes this year leaving 69 metric tonnes as closing stock, as against the sale of 1,25,267 metric tonnes in the previous year.
+The year under review had continued to witness disruptions in operations due to the unprecedented economic challenges faced by the Indian economy due to Covid-19 prevailing pandemic impacting the demand and material supply distribution chain and networks.
+But despite these challenges, the Company achieved a production of 1,51,740 metric tonnes, as against 82,522 metric tonnes in the previous year.
+The quantitative figure for the sale of paper was 1,51,674 metric tonnes this year leaving 135 metric tonnes as closing stock, as against the sale of 84,183 metric tonnes in the previous year.